It's beyond time for the Florida Gators to have a real, stable starting quarterback.

 Franks and Trask are both redshirt freshmen and Toney is a true freshman.
 This fall, he'll have four-star Jake Allen on campus, and former starter/journeyman QB Luke Del Rio's shoulder should be healthy.

-But as it stands now, McElwain has a trio of young, talented and raw quarterbacks who he can now mold to his liking and hopefully bring some sort of respectable passing game back to Florida's football program.
+As it stands now, McElwain has a trio of young, talented and raw quarterbacks whom he can now mold to his liking and hopefully bring some sort of respectable passing game back to Florida's football program.

 “Their understanding and really the respect of the team piece as far as how they go about their business has been great,” McElwain said of Franks and Trask when he met with media members last week.
 “Not to be overshadowed, there is Luke's involvement in helping them prepare to be a starter."

 Del Rio was serviceable at times last year, but injuries hampered his play in the second half of 2016.
 Austin Appleby eventually took over and had his moments (hello, SEC East-clinching win over LSU), but he was limited as a passer (10 TDs to seven INTs) and has no more eligibility.

 It's been a broken, repeating record at quarterback for the Gators, but 2017 brings new blood and what many consider -- or desperately hope -- is more potential.

 The receivers are there.
 The running backs are solid.
 The offensive line should be more than adequate this fall.
 If Florida is going to win its third straight SEC East title, the quarterback position must pull its weight.